-Laura Adams - President and CEO
+Laura Adams - President and Founder

 Brenda Marwede - Chair